 Flat roof.
 If you are opting for a small shed to go against the home this works great for fitting under the eaves.
 It also provides an extra shelf on top of the shed if it is not exposed to the elements.

 Skillion or Sloping roof.
-These are perfect for sheds built against the wall of a home, but may still be exposed to weather.
-The slope provides water run off away from the wall and of course it also provides some extra height at the back from any longer or awkward items which need storing (surfboards).
+These are perfect for sheds built against the wall of a home, but may still be exposed to the weather.
+The slope provides water runoff away from the wall and of course, it also provides some extra height at the back from any longer or awkward items which need storing (surfboards).